Can I Use Apple Cider Vinegar to Clean My Dishwasher?

 Apple cider vinegar makes your dishwasher clean and free from foul odors and germs.
 After all, it is a versatile solution that can clean almost anything.

-The acidic content and antibacterial properties of apple cider vinegar are what make it such a great cleaner and help to remove any stuck-on debris that may be in your dishwasher.
+The acidic content and antibacterial properties of apple cider vinegar make it a great cleaner and help remove any stuck-on debris in your dishwasher.

 Generally, vinegar is safe and won’t damage your dishwasher.
 It cleans better and safer than other store-bought cleaners that contain harsh chemicals because they can harm the parts of the dishwasher.